Understanding Neuroplasticity: How the Brain Relearns Movement

 There's also something remarkable called network synchronization.
 Healthy brain function depends on different regions firing in coordinated patterns – like musicians in an orchestra playing in time.
 Stroke disrupts this harmony.
 Rehabilitation helps restore these coordinated patterns, bringing the neural orchestra back into rhythm.

-The BRAIN.Q's Therapeutic System takes advantage of these natural processes through a groundbreaking approach.
+The BRAIN.Q Therapeutic System’s goal is to take advantage of these natural processes through a novel, non-invasive approach.
 It delivers electromagnetic fields precisely tuned to facilitate this neural synchronization.
-By analyzing brain activity patterns across thousands of individuals, the system creates customized stimulation that helps guide the brain's natural rewiring process.
+By analyzing brain activity patterns across thousands of individuals, the system creates tailored stimulation that helps guide the brain's natural rewiring process.

 How Neuroplasticity Affects Movement Recovery After Stroke